 - If you phone runs Android 4.4+ ROM, download SELinux Mode Changer and set it to Permissive.

-- Then install RootCloak Plus (Cydia) from the Play Store.
+- Then install RootCloak Plus (Cydia).

 - Having installed RootCloak, reboot your device.

 - Now open the app and select the apps from the list.
 If you do not see the app you want to target, press the + icon to add it.